ThanhNgan110/Todo-List/README.md

 # Todo-List
 - Descriptions of your work get done
-- use HTML, CSS and JS to create a website
+- use HTML, CSS and JS
-- Purpose of the website is to create a todo list
 - Fuctionality of the website is to add, delete and edit tasks